-- While swap rates reflect credit risks with regard to LIBOR in general, it is believed that the Japanese government bond yields and US Treasury bond yields we have employed as reference rates have no credit risk. - We have been conducting ALM focusing on government bonds, from which we can in practice earn income equivalent to the risk free rates.
-This also allows a consistent valuation of assets and liabilities. - Both Japanese government bonds and US Treasury bonds have sufficient liquidity.
+- Japanese government bonds are considered to have no credit risk, and have sufficient liquidity. - We have been conducting ALM focusing on government bonds, from which we can in practice earn income equivalent to the risk free rates.
+This also allows a consistent valuation of assets and liabilities.